cloud-elements/devportal/docs/products/formulas/examples.md

 ---

 # Examples
-Below are some examples of all of the different types of triggers and steps that are currently available:
+Below are some JSON examples of all of the different types of triggers and steps that are currently available:

 # Triggers